davedash/django-fixture-magic/README.rst

     pip install -e git://github.com/davedash/django-fixture-magic#egg=fixture-magic

+For use in python3 install the following

+    pip install future

 fixture-magic adds two commands to ``manage.py`` therefore you should add it to your ``INSTALLED_APPS`` in ``settings.py``: ::